EmergyCare and COVID-19

 - Education Programming Issues or Questions: 814-870-1940

-- Disinfecting of all equipment and surfaces to include door handles, tables, light switches inside of each unit after each patient contact.
+- We are disinfecting of all our equipment and surfaces to include door handles, tables, light switches inside and outside of each unit after each patient contact.

 What should you do?